pulumi/docs/pulumi-hugo/themes/default/content/resources/azure-github-workshop/index.md

 # Content for the left hand side section of the page.
 main:
     # Webinar title.
-    title: "Getting Started with Azure IaC and Review Stacks"
+    title: "Getting Started with Azure IaC and Review Stacks on GitHub"
     # URL for embedding a URL for ungated webinars.
     youtube_url:
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.